 A pinguecula is a small, slightly raised yellow growth that forms on the sclera (white of the eye).
 Pingueculae are often confused with a pterygium, however pingueculae generally do not grow over the cornea (the clear front cover of the eye).

 Pinguecula are usually caused by exposure to ultraviolet (UV) light.
-Hence, a pinguecula are more common amongst people who spend a great deal of time outdoors.
+Hence, a pinguecula is more common amongst people who spend a great deal of time outdoors.
 Irritants, such as dust can also contribute to this eye condition, so people who work in dry, dusty environments, such as farmers, builders and stockmen, can also be more prone.
 But this condition can spontaneously appear in a normal, healthy eye in any environment.

 Wearing UV protective sunglasses is highly important in preventing or slowing down the growth of a pinguecula.